Working with a VM created from a public image

 Connecting via OS Login

-OS Login is used to provide users with SSH access to VMs through IAM.
+OS Login is used to provide users with SSH access to VMs using IAM.
 To access a VM via OS Login, enable OS Login access at the organization level.

 or compute.osAdminLogin

 role and the VM must support OS Login at the OS level.
-You can create a new virtual machine with OS Login support or configure access via OS Login for an existing VM.
+You can create a new VM with OS Login support or set up access via OS Login for an existing VM.

-To connect to a virtual machine via OS Login, specify the VM name or ID.
+To connect to a VM via OS Login, specify the VM name or ID.

-In addition to operating system distributions, there are public images with pre-installed software available in Cloud Marketplace.
+In addition to OS distributions, Cloud Marketplace offers public images with pre-installed software.
 To get passwords to configure the pre-installed software in such images:

 -